-How to Use the Google Docs Research Tool
+How to Use Research in a Google Document

 Now that Google has added the Research tool to their Docs page, it will be there by default, for both old and new documents, unless you choose to remove it from view.
 If you want to remove it from the page, you can simply click the white “x” at the top-right corner of the tool.